Skip to main content

 license = "key/{your_key}"

-To use a config file, you’ll need to modify the metrical script by mounting the config file to the expected location.
+To use a config file, you’ll need to modify the metrical shell function by mounting the config file to the expected location.
 Use the following snippet, making sure to update path/to/config.toml to point to your config file.

 --volume=path/to/config.toml:/.config/tangram-vision/config.toml:ro \

-Generate new license keys on the Account or Group page of the Hub.
+Generate new license keys or revoke existing keys on the Account or Group page of the Hub.
 For more details, see the Hub Licenses documentation.

 If you do not have an active subscription, existing license keys will be disabled.
 Using a disabled license with the CLI will result in a message like the following:

 This license is suspended because your subscription is invalid or has been put on hold.
-If you believe this is in error, please contact support@tangramvision.com.
+Please reach out to support@tangramvision.com for help.

 Rendering via Rerun

-Rerun is a standalone process, and MetriCal is currently on v0.14.0.
+Rerun is a standalone process, and MetriCal is currently on v0.18.
 It can be installed using pip or cargo.

 # via pip